companieshouse/psc-discrepancy-parser/README.md

 ## Support
 ### The support process for dealing with a bug
-Until [FAML-180 Make new PSC Discrepancy Contact creation idempotent](https://companieshouse.atlassian.net/browse/FAML-180) is fixed, hold off on re-processing any emails that have, for whatever reason, failed to be processed by the Lambda.
-Once that JIRA is fixed, dealing with an issue in the Lambda should proceed as follows:
+An issue in the Lambda should proceed as follows:
-1. Support should be alerted to an issue in the Lambda because an ERROR log was picked up by the AWS Cloudwatch for the Lambda's logs.
+1. Support should be alerted to an issue in the Lambda because an ERROR log was picked up by the AWS Cloudwatch for the Lambda's logs, or because a user raised an incident.
-1. Get hold of those logs.
+1. Get hold of the Lambda's logs.
 In the logs, you will find:
   1. The AWS request ID.
   1. The S3 key, bucket, and object.
   1. The email's Message-ID, Subject, and Date headers.